 As a Traditional Chinese Medicine (TCM) practitioner, I am fortunate in being able to use Pulse Diagnosis, which can tell me how well the blood is flowing through the heart, enabling me to prescribe herbs specific to your unique situation.
-I also use bioresonance devices to help you change adrenal states.

 Why does the heart get stressed?

 The heart gets stressed when there is a decrease in the volume of blood available to it to function.
 This seems a little counter-intuitive when we know that stress results in a faster pumping of the heart – wouldn’t that mean, therefore, that there is more blood available for the heart?
 However, the heart is very intelligent – it knows that for IT to ultimately survive, the body that houses it must have every advantage to be able to either run or fight.
 So, what actually occurs is that the smooth muscle of the arterial wall and the capillaries of the heart contract in order to push the blood out and send it to the brain and the limbs, where the blood is most needed in situations of danger.
 The net result is that there is less blood available to the heart itself, resulting in a degree of stress on the heart.
 The heart does this because the nature of stress when our bodies evolved was always short-term – a period of danger would be followed (if we survived) by a period of rest, where the arterial walls and the capillaries could relax and again be filled with the blood they need to function normally.